Asase12/VehicleMap/README.md

 - Tap on the vehicle map annotation, so you can see the vehicle's detail info.
 Detail info includes the vehicle title, type (e-scooter, e-bike. e-moped), battery level, vehicle image and distance from user location

+- Selected vehicle is highlighted with green color on the map

 - Refresh button updates the vehicle list.
 Resets vehicle selection